AsteriskAmpersand/Ice-Experimental/README.md

 - DPS Tick Fix: The engine components responsible for specifically handling ticking damage effects have been upgraded to mitigate the negative effects of frame rate on player damage output.
 In some cases, player damage could be reduced as much as 25% just for not playing at a stable 60fps.
 Some examples here: <https://bit.ly/MHWEffectsOfFPS>
 - Moonshots Fix: Aim behavior has been adjusted for Bow and Bowgun at short ranges to mitigate the occurrence of projectiles that incorrectly fly straight up (seemingly towards the moon/sky) and completely miss the intended target.
 This is sometimes refered to as "moonshots" by the community.
 An example can be seen here around the midpoint of the clip: <https://twitter.com/Irh_umbreon/status/1409001644411408391>
+- Weapon-specific bug fixes will be covered in each weapon's section instead of here.

+### ──────────【 Monster Changes 】────────── ###

+#### ──────────【 Monster Hitzones / Softening 】────────── ####
+Details for this section are covered under General Changes near the top of this Change Log.

+#### ──────────【 Alatreon 】────────── ####
+Due to element damage output increasing significantly on many weapon types, Alatreon's weapon-specific element topple multipliers have been adjusted.
+A lower multiplier means a weapon's element damage will count for less and the hunter will need to deal more total element damage to reach each topple.
+- Great Sword modifier decreased to 0.8x (down from 1.1x).
+- Hunting Horn modifier decreased to 0.8x (down from 1.0x).
+- Gunlance modifier decreased to 1.0x (down from 1.1x).